photoprism/photoprism-docs/docs/getting-started/proxies/advanced-nginx-proxy-setup.md

 !!! tip
     Please refer to Let's Encrypts [documentation](https://certbot.eff.org/docs/using.html#renewing-certificates) for automated certificate renewal.
 The certificates are valid for around 90 days.

-### Setup nginx
+### Setup NGINX
-Now that we have our certificate its time to setup the nginx itself.
+Now that we have our certificate its time to setup the NGINX itself.
 Since it is best practice to create a configuration file per application / domain, this is exactly what we gonna do.

 Create a new file `/etc/nginx/sites-enabled/photoprism.example.com` and put the following content in it.